-Annual training will be provided to any employees involved with the IDDE Program including how to recognize illicit discharges and SSO's.
+Annual training has been provided to employees involved with the IDDE Program including how to recognize illicit discharges and SSO's.
 The City will report on when, type and frequency of the any IDDE training in the annual report.

 MCM 4: Construction Stormwater Runoff Control